 We use an extended empirical function analysis (EEOF) with a 5-season window to decompose global SST into a set of identifiable patterns (see Methods).
 EEOF is the same as the commonly used EOF, but allowing for time-varying spatial patterns.
 The first two modes explain about 33% of the total global SST variance, but account for 94% or practically all of the global mean SST.
 In other words, the global mean is determined primarily by patterns of the largest spatial scales.
-The first mode is the canonical El Nino, marked by a large warming in the tropical central-eastern Pacific and a strong cooling in the extratropical North Pacific (Supplementary Fig. 1)6.
+The first mode is a global manifestation of the canonical El Nino, marked by a large warming in the tropical central-eastern Pacific and a strong cooling in the extratropical North Pacific (Supplementary Fig. 1)6.
 There are also delayed warming in the Indian and Atlantic Oceans.
 The corresponding principal component (PC) mirrors the cold tongue (CT) index (or Nino-3.4) (Supplementary Fig. 2).
 We note that there is an abrupt upward shift of the first PC in 1976, corresponding to the well documented 'regime shift' in the North Pacific7,8.

-The adjusted global mean SST, after removing canonical ENSO, reflects primarily an externally forced response.
+The adjusted global mean SST, after removing the canonical ENSO, reflects primarily an externally forced response.
 Since the second PC is basically the same as the adjusted time series (γ = 0.91), it will be called a 'forced mode' to contrast with the ENSO mode of natural variability.
 The forced mode nevertheless contains significant interannual variability of 'non-canonical' ENSO signals.
 Prior to the regime shift, the original and adjusted time series are offset by about 0.1 oC of the baseline (Fig. 1).
 After the transition, the two time series rise together.
-The original time series has a much steeper warming trend during the accelerated warming epoch, whose appearance though is shaped somewhat by the two extreme end members, a regime shift in the beginning and a super El Nino at the end.
+The original time series has a much steeper warming trend during the accelerated warming epoch, whose appearance though is shaped somewhat by the two extreme end members, a regime shift in the beginning and a super El Nino near the end.
 After removing major interannual variability, the adjusted time series shows a constant warming trend of about 0.056 ± 0.012 oC per decade (95% confidence interval).
-This indicates that the externally forced SST warming has not abated even during the hiatus.
+This indicates that the externally forced SST warming has not abated even during the recent hiatus.
 In other words, the hiatus could in part be attributed to diminishing El Nino activities (Supplementary Fig. 2).

 The forced mode has a La Nina-like pattern (Supplementary Fig. 1).
 Averaged over 5 seasons, the spatial pattern shows a general cooling in the eastern Pacific concentrated in a narrow band between 5oS-5oN, and a widespread warming spanning from the tropical western Pacific to the extratropical central North and South Pacific (Fig. 2).
-This pattern differs substantially from a La Nina which has a broad cooling in the eastern Pacific, between 20oS-20oN, but a restricted warming mainly in the extratropical North Pacific.
-The sea level pressure (SLP) patterns from regressing to the second PC, also indicate a La Nina-like response (Supplementary Fig. 3).
+This pattern differs substantially from a La Nina (the cold phase of the ENSO mode) which has a broad cooling in the eastern Pacific, between 20oS-20oN, but a restricted warming mainly in the extratropical North Pacific.
+The sea level pressure (SLP) patterns from regressing to the second PC also indicate a La Nina-like response (Supplementary Fig. 3).
 The large east-west SLP gradient is characteristic of the Southern Oscillation (Fig. 3).
 The meridional SLP gradients, on the other hand, are relatively weak.
 In contrast, during a La Nina, SLP anomalies have large amplitudes over the Gulf of Alaska9.
-Also, westerly anomalies are shifted westward, consistent with a cold anomaly centered at about 160oW10.
+Also, easterly anomalies are shifted westward, consistent with a cold anomaly centered at about 160oW10.